Current Undergraduates - Frequently Asked Questions

 No academic or financial penalty.

 Discontinued - not to count as failure (DC)

 Discontinue - Fail (DF)

 You will be automatically assigned a mark of fail (graded DF on your academic record) for that unit of study.
 For SCIWAM purposes a grade of 0% will be used.
+DF will not affect your WAM.
+Discontinue Fails will be counted towards progression requirements.
 You will, in addition, be liable for the relevant Commonwealth Assistance liability or tuition fees for that unit of study.